The Value of Interaction in Data Intelligence: Introduction

 In this paper, we present an information-theoretic framework for measuring the knowledge received by a computational process from human users via HCI.
-It includes several fundamental measures that can be applied to a wide range of HCI modalities as well as the recently discovered cost-benefit metric for analyzing data intelligence workflows \cite{Chen:2016:TVCG}.
-We describe the general method for estimating the amount of human knowledge delivered using HCI.
+It includes several fundamental measures that can be applied to a wide range of HCI modalities as well as the recently discovered cost-benefit measure for analyzing data intelligence workflows \cite{Chen:2016:TVCG,Chen:2022:E1,Chen:2022:E2}.
+We describe the general method for estimating the amount of human knowledge delivered to computers using HCI.
+We demonstrate that the method works for knowledge featured in both low- and high-level HCI operations, including those in complex data intelligence workflows (e.g., machine learning).
 We outline the general design for an empirical study to detect and measure human knowledge used in data intelligence.
-With these theoretical contributions, we can explore the value of HCI from the perspective of assisting computers, which differs from the commonly-adopted focuses on assisting human users.
+By exploring the quantifiable value of HCI from the perspective of the benefits received by computers, we can appreciate the necessity and importance of HCI better.